rHyAc/Exp_C_notes/ch3.md

   [1] **Callee-saved registers** [AKA(also known as) non-volatile registers] are used to hold long-lived values that should be preserved across calls.
   [2] **Caller-saved registers** [AKA(also known as) volatile registers] are used to hold temporary quantities that need not be preserved across calls.
   [3] With x86-64 code, it is used only in cases where the stack frame may be of variable size.
-When it's used, callee's (%rbp) contains the value of caller's rbp, while 0x8(%rbp) contains return addr.
+When it's used, callee's (%rbp) contains the value of caller's rbp, while 0x8(%rbp) contains return addr, followed by the 7th, then 8th, ... args

 ---